srynobio/vmccl/README.md

   --help, -h             display this help and exit
 ```

-Adding the `--vmc` option will return a base64 URL Encoded ID.
+Adding the `vmc` option will return a base64 URL Encoded ID.
 All other options
 are self-explanatory with examples shown below.

 ## Installing